dahtah/Determinantal.jl/docs/src/index.md

 ## Using other kernels

 EllEnsemble requires a SPD matrix as input.
-For more exotic kernels than the Gaussian, you can either do things by hand or use [KernelFunctions.jl](https://github.com/JuliaGaussianProcesses/KernelFunctions.jl/), which DPP.jl supports.
+For more exotic kernels than the Gaussian, you can either do things by hand or use [KernelFunctions.jl](https://github.com/JuliaGaussianProcesses/KernelFunctions.jl/), which Determinantal.jl supports.

 ```@example ex1
 using KernelFunctions